professorkalim/stats22-23/lab3_vectors_sim.md

 ```

 ## Question 1:
 Roughly how likely is someone to flip 45 or more heads in 100 coin tosses?
+(You can write a piece of code similar to one of the lines above to answer this question.)

 # Simulating the Two Daughter Problem